B-Benja/Bens_Zotero/docs/index.md

 ---
 title: "What is Zotero?"
 ---

+*Excuse me, do you have a moment to talk about Zotero?*

 # Zoter-what?

 Zotero is an open-source bibliography and citation manager.
 It makes collecting, storing and organizing literature easier, supports exporting citations to Latex or Word, and offers many more handy features.